skip to content

 01:14:22 - Anthony Campolo

-And then I also dropped in the chat, the site that I got up.
-I just pull that up also.
+And then I also dropped in the chat the site that I got up.
+Pull that up too.

 01:14:29 - Nick Taylor

 Yeah, let me check that out.
 Okay.
-Yeah, cool.
-Cool.
-Yeah, I see it working there.
-Yeah.
-So it could be that there's just an issue when you deploy it directly from the cli, that something doesn't get picked up, maybe.
+Yeah, cool, cool.
+I see it working there.
+So it could be that there's just an issue when you deploy it directly from the CLI, that something doesn't get picked up, maybe.
 I'm not sure what.
-But.
-But let's.
-Let's let this finish here, and then we can probably wrap it up from there and we'll.
-We'll have some parting thoughts, as they say in cheesy land.
-But, yeah, no, it's cool.
-I opened up yours there.
-Everything's working really well.
+But let's let this finish here, and then we can probably wrap it up from there and have some parting thoughts, as they say in cheesy land.
+But yeah, I opened up yours there and everything's working really well.

 01:14:58 - Anthony Campolo